hapijs/hapi/API.md

 - `false` - the raw payload is returned unmodified.

 - `'gunzip'` - the raw payload is returned unmodified after any known content encoding is decoded.

+#### <a name="route.options.payload.protoAction" /> `route.options.payload.protoAction`

+Default value: `'error'`.

+Sets handling of incoming payload that may contain a prototype poisoning security attach.
+Available
+values:

+- `'error'` - returns a `400` bad request error when the payload contains a prototype.

+- `'remove'` - sanitizes the payload to remove the prototype.

+- `'ignore'` - disables the protection and allows the payload to pass as received.
+Use this option only when you are sure that such incoming data cannot pose any risks to your application.

 #### <a name="route.options.payload.timeout" /> `route.options.payload.timeout`